msyamkumar/cs220-f20-projects/p11/README.md

  'USERID_8': 145}
  ```

 Hint: you can directly put your `dict` into the scatter function from lab-p11.
+The dictionary we put here is for you to check whether the data of your graph is correct. **Don't simply copy the dictionary we provide to your notebook!**

 Make sure to label the vertical axis with an informative name for all your graphs!